Working within the Learning Support Delivery Model

 Learning Support Coordinators help implement the LSDM

-From the beginning of 2020, new Learning Support Coordinators (LSCs) were introduced in New Zealand schools to help implement the LSDM.
-LSCs work with the Ministry, RTLB, and other agencies and providers to identify local need for learning support, and decide how to best use resources in their local community.
+From the beginning of 2020, new Learning Support Coordinators (LSCs) were introduced in some New Zealand schools to help implement the LSDM.
+LSCs work with the Ministry, RTLB, and other agencies and providers, to identify local need for learning support and decide how to best use resources in their local community.
 Resources include those provided by the Ministry, RTLB, other government agencies, iwi and service providers.
 Schools not already allocated an LSC can still take part in the LSDM.
 They can collaborate with other schools to make local decisions about how best to support mokopuna with learning support needs in their community.
 This work does not depend on an LSC allocation.

 The LSDM moves away from a criteria-based referral system for each service towards a needs-based system for requesting support.
 RTLB and Ministry specialists work together to meet need in a more flexible way.
 This change enables the following benefits.